mmagithub/GPCR_LigandClassify/README.md

 * XGBoost
 * ScikitLearn

-** In order for the script to run, and in addition to the input file (see below), the following files should exist in the running directory: **
+** In order to run the script, and in addition to the input file (see below), the following files should exist in the running directory: **

 * dl_model_fp.json
 * dl_model_fp.h5